Summary:

 Rick Archer: yeah, go ahead, you can comment on that.

 Anita Moorjani: I’m in 100% agreement with you in that.
 But one of the things that annoyed me during the whole pandemic is, why weren’t they telling people that you need to eat healthier, you need to take vitamin D, that’s what they should have been telling everyone instead of just making them all freak out and panic and all that stuff.
-But you know, everybody should have been told that you need to get sunshine, you need to exercise more.
+Everybody should have been told that you need to get sunshine, you need to exercise more.
 And this is what you need to do to build up your immune system.
 But, but no that wasn’t happening, whereas people could have helped themselves as well.
-It’s a, it’s a partnership, it’s a partnership.
-It’s not a one-way thing where you can trash your body and then go and get help from the medical pharmaceutical industry.
+It’s a partnership, it’s not a one-way thing where you can trash your body and then go and get help from the medical pharmaceutical industry.

 Rick Archer: Yeah.
-Yeah.
-And so what we’re touching, oops, did push the wrong button, or touching on here is good.
+And so what we’re touching on here is good.
 I mean, what we’re saying I think, is that don’t be black and white about it.
-And they’re, they’re sort of, you know, good in this area, and good in this area, and just take the best of all of it.
-And, you know, and you’ll, you’ll have the best result, it doesn’t have to be all or nothing.
-Yeah
+And there’s some good in this area, and good in this area, and just take the best of all of it.
+And you’ll have the best result, it doesn’t have to be all or nothing.

 Anita Moorjani: Yeah, exactly.
 Exactly.
 And our bodies are actually more resilient and powerful than we have been led to believe they are.

 Rick Archer: Sure, I mean, look what happened to you.
-Are you aware of many people who, you know, have come to your seminars, or read your books, or gotten in touch with you, who consequently underwent a health transformation, as dramatic as yours was?
+Are you aware of many people who have come to your seminars, or read your books, or gotten in touch with you, who consequently underwent a health transformation as dramatic as yours was?

 Anita Moorjani: Yes, they have to believe it.
-So there’s a couple of things I tell them is that, first of all, you have to believe that your body is more powerful than you have been led to believe your body can heal.
-The second thing is that you need to have a will, to live a reason to live, if you have lost your will to live, like if you hate your life, if you hated the life, you were living before you got sick, then that’s the reason you got sick because you hated your life.
-And so your body developed the symptoms.
+So there’s a couple of things I tell them.
+First of all, you have to believe that your body is more powerful than you have been led to believe.
+Your body can heal.
+The second thing is that you need to have a will to live, a reason to live.
+If you have lost your will to live, if you hate your life, if you hated the life you were living before you got sick, then that’s the reason you got sick.
+Because you hated your life and so your body developed the symptoms.
 So what you have to do is, you’re not fighting the symptoms, you’re trying to create a life that you love.
 If you loved your life, your body probably wouldn’t have developed these symptoms.
 So what you have to do your work is to now figure out how to get out of whatever situation you’re in that has caused this life that you hate and create a life you love.
 At the same time while you’re working on physically healing the symptoms.

 Rick Archer: That’s a great point.
-That also references back to last week’s interview all about Dharma.
-You know, if you’re really in your Dharma, you love it.
+That also references back to last week’s interview all about dharma. if you’re really in your dharma, you love it.
 You don’t feel like what you’re doing is work.
-You know, it’s just, you know, just every day is wonderful.
+It’s just every day is wonderful.
 You can’t wait to jump out of bed in the morning.

 Anita Moorjani: Yes